burak-basci/burakbasci_widgets/README.md

-# ✨ Custom Page Scaffold – Flutter Widget Library
+# ✨ Flutter Widget Library - with complete App Scaffolding

 A lightweight Flutter widget library focused on reusable **page scaffolding** and layout patterns, designed for fast development across multiple projects.
 This package provides a unified structure for app pages, allowing for consistent UI and code reuse.

----

 ## 📦 Features

 - 🚀 **Reusable Page Scaffold** widget with customizable title, tabs and actions
 - 🌓 Built-in support for theming (light/dark modes)
 - 🧪 Simple and testable widget composition

----

 ## 🛠️ Getting Started